OneOffTech/video-processing-cli/README.md

 ## License

-This project is licensed under the AGPL v3 license, see [LICENSE.txt](./LICENSE.txt).
+This project is licensed under the MIT license, see [LICENSE.txt](./LICENSE.txt).

 ## Credits